Entriwise/.github/profile/README.md

 ## Who are we?

-💻 As a remote-first company, Entriwise brings people together in highly-skilled team spread out across 4 countries that collectively build integration software.
+💻 Entriwise is a remote-first company building e-commerce integration software.
+We are a team passionate people spread out across 4 countries.

 ## What we do?